Hargreaves Lansdown Review 2026 – is it the best place for your ISA & SIPP?

 Who is Hargreaves Landsdown good for?

-The Hargreaves Lansdown platform is very competitively priced, particularly for investors with portfolios worth up to £100,000.
+The Hargreaves Lansdown platform is fairly competitively priced, particularly for investors with portfolios worth up to £100,000.
 For those with larger portfolios, it is sometimes possible to negotiate charge discounts on an individual basis.
-Regardless of the size of your portfolio you should read through its brief guide to possible charges* to make sure you are aware of what you might be charged for, as my analysis assumes you only invest in unit trust funds.
-As far as their Vantage Stocks & Shares ISA* and the Hargreaves Lansdown Vantage SIPP* are concerned they remain the market leaders and the addition of the Active Savings service makes Hargreaves attractive to those looking to increase the return on their cash savings too.
+Regardless of the size of your portfolio, you should read through its brief guide to possible charges* to make sure you are aware of what you might be charged for, as my analysis assumes you only invest in unit trust funds.
+Looking at the Hargreaves Stocks & Shares ISA* and Hargreaves Lansdown SIPP*, they remain the market leaders and the addition of the Active Savings service makes Hargreaves attractive to those looking to increase the return on their cash savings too.

 A viable alternative to Hargreaves Lansdown is Interactive Investor, which is cheaper for those with large portfolios (as it charges a fixed platform fee regardless of the amount invested) and like Hargreaves Lansdown, does not charge exit fees.
 For more analysis read our full Interactive Investor review.